 This Privacy Statement outlines how the Office of the Independent Review Officer (IRO) manages your personal information and health information (referred to collectively as ‘personal information’).
-We do this in accordance with the privacy principles contained in the Privacy and Personal Information Protection Act 1998 and the Health Records and Information Privacy Act 2002.
+We do this in accordance with the information protection principles contained in the Privacy and Personal Information Protection Act 1998 and the health privacy principles contained in the Health Records and Information Privacy Act 2002.

 What the IRO does

-The role of the Independent Review Officer includes:
+The roles of the Independent Review Officer and the IRO include:

 - helping injured workers and persons injured in motor vehicle accidents to find solutions to complaints about insurers

-- providing funding to lawyers to assist workers pursue their compensation entitlements.
+- providing funding to approved lawyers to assist injured workers pursue their compensation entitlements.

 Why we collect your personal information

 We collect personal information to assist us to perform these roles including to: